June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 What NOT to do in June

 - Trimming bushes and trees should be considered carefully.
-All established and overgrown evergreen trees and bushes may help the young fruit trees and bushes to get through winter by blocking off the cold winds.
+All established and overgrown evergreen trees and bushes may help the young fruit trees and bushes get through winter by blocking off the cold winds.
 The deciduous ones like Mulberry, Peach, Nectarine, Apple, Nashi Pear, and others need to be pruned as required which is usually about the time before they get new growth.

 - Leaving old leaves on the banana plants is also highly recommended to protect the trunks during winter.